Nathaniel Hooke (Jacobite)

-Nathaniel Hooke (1664–1738) was a Franco-Irish Jacobite soldier, diplomatic envoy for the King of France and a Baron in the Jacobite Peerage of Ireland (as Baron Hooke of Hooke Castle, cr.
+Nathaniel Hooke (1664 – 25 October 1738) was an Irish soldier and diplomat for the King of France (both Louis XIV and Louis XV) and a Baron in the Jacobite Peerage of Ireland (as Baron Hooke of Hooke Castle, cr.
 1708).

 Early life

 Born at Corballis in County Meath, he was the third son of John Hooke, of Drogheda and grandson of Alderman Thomas Hooke, of Dublin; his eldest brother was Judge John Hooke (1655–1712).
 Hooke received his early education at Kilkenny College.

 In 1679, he entered Trinity College, Dublin but he left almost immediately, possibly on account of contention with non-conformist religious opinions.
 He went to Glasgow University in 1680, before being admitted a sizar at Sidney Sussex College, Cambridge on 6 July 1681.

 Monmouth's rebellion

 Hooke left Cambridge University as he had Glasgow, without obtaining a degree.
 He went abroad to join Archibald, Earl of Argyll's forces in Holland.
 In 1685, he landed with the Duke of Monmouth at Lyme Regis, acting in the guise of his "personal chaplain".
 When, at the beginning of July, Monmouth advanced into Somerset, Hooke was sent as a secret envoy to London with Henry Danvers to raise an insurrection in the City; he was exempted from the General Pardon issued on 10 March 1685–86, but in 1688 he gave himself up and was pardoned.